List of capitals in the United States: Confederate States

-The Confederate States of America (C.S.A.) had two capitals during its existence.
+The Confederate States of America (C.S.A.) had three capitals during its existence.
 The first capital was established February 4, 1861, in Montgomery, Alabama, and remained there until it was moved to Richmond, Virginia, on May 29, 1861, after Virginia seceded on May 23.

 The individual state capitals remained the same in the Confederacy as they had been in the Union (U.S.A.), although as the advancing Union Army used those cities for military districts, some of the Confederate governments were relocated or moved out of state, traveling along with secessionist armies.